kyle2277/C-Permutation-Matrix-Encryption/README.md

 <img src="https://github.com/kyle2277/Font_Blanc_C/blob/dev-permut-pthread-and-chunk/Graphics/GenPmat_Fixed.png" Alt="Elapsed Time vs Number Threads for Fixed-Dimension Encryption" width="600"></img>

 Evidently, the permut-pthread scheme is marginally better than permut-pthread-join.
 As expected, the performance gain appears at 2 threads and doesn't improve when using more.
-The average program execution time with 2 or more threads was approximately 445 ms. The control execution time was 538 ms. This is a speedup of 1.21.
+The average permut-pthread execution time with 2 or more threads was approximately 445 ms. The control execution time was 538 ms. This is a speedup of 1.21.

 For variable-dimension encryption, since matrix generation makes up 87% of the runtime, by [Amdahl's Law](#independent-variables-and-testing-methodology) I'm expecting an approximate speedup of 2.8.
 Since there are 10 matrices to generate for variable-dimension encryption, the maximum speedup would be achieved by running 10 threads in parallel however my CPU limits the factor of parallelizability to 4 since its dual core hyperthreaded at 2 threads per core.